Ooty Radio Telescope

-The Ooty Radio Telescope (ORT) is located in Muthorai near Ooty, in southern India.
+The Ooty Radio Telescope (ORT) is located in Muthorai near Ooty, in South Indian state of Tamil Nadu.
 It is part of the National Centre for Radio Astrophysics (NCRA) of the Tata Institute of Fundamental Research (TIFR), which is funded by the Government of India through the Department of Atomic Energy.
 The radio telescope is a 530 m long and 30 m tall cylindrical parabolic antenna.
 It operates at a frequency of 326.5 MHz with a maximum bandwidth of 15 MHz at the front end.

 Design

 The Ooty Radio Telescope has been designed and fabricated with domestic Indian technological resources.
 The ORT was completed in 1970 and continues to be one of the most sensitive radio telescopes in the world.

 Observations made using this telescope have led to important discoveries and to explain various phenomena occurring in the Solar System and in other celestial bodies.

 The reflecting surface of the telescope is made of 1,100 thin stainless-steel wires running parallel to each other for the entire length of the cylinder and supported on 24 steerable parabolic frames.

 An array of 1,056 half-wave dipoles in front of a 90-degree corner reflector forms the primary feed of the telescope.
 It has an angular resolution of 2.3deg x 5.5sec(dec)'.